Connecticut State Library

 Approximately 15,000 visitors (principally school children) in more than 600 groups visited the museum in FY 2003-2004, as documented in the CT League of Women Voters database for tours they schedule for the Museum.
 An estimated 10,000 additional “walk-in” visitors brought the total to nearly 25,000.
 In May, the Museum debuted Hartford artist Michael Border’s monumental 10’ by 40’ mural “Connecticut Industrial History” for a one-year run.

 The overall emphasis of the Library’s service program has been the provision of quality service through the most efficient deployment possible of greatly reduced staff and material resources.
 This efficiency has been enhanced by the utilization of computers and telecommunications networks to increase access to electronic and networked information resources.
 These capabilities were expanded to the Library’s outlying facilities.
 The Library also continues to stress employee participation in the decision making process.
 Both of these efforts focus on the wise allocation of limited resources by using time saving and work prioritization processes to most effectively utilize Library staff.

 The State Library’s Strategic Plan was last completed in 1990 and is in need of updating.
-The Division of Library Development has revised its strategic plan and the Museum of Connecticut History is in the middle of an assessment plan funded in part by a grant from the Institute of Museum and Library Services.
+The Division of Library Development is preparing to revise is strategic plan and the Museum of Connecticut History is completing an assessment plan funded in part by a grant from the Institute of Museum and Library Services.

-For the twelfth consecutive year the Library’s Affirmative Action Plan was approved by the Commission on Human Rights and Opportunities.
-The first report of the Historic Records Fund was submitted to the Legislature.
+For the thirteenth consecutive year the Library’s Affirmative Action Plan was approved by the Commission on Human Rights and Opportunities.
+The second report of the Historic Records Fund was submitted to the Legislature.